 Analysis and Test Results

 We compare the performance of each model to its price (place your cursor on a dot to see its corresponding product).
 You can see that the Editor's Choice winning Levoit LV600HH offers the best overall performance, but asks a relatively high price for that performance.
 In comparison, the Best Buy winning Honeywell HUL520B performs well but not amazingly, at a much lower price.
 Finally, the Dyson, while incredibly cool looking, doesn't live up to its huge price tag.

 Good humidifying performance is all about balance.
 You want something that can quickly add humidity to the air, but that also won't add too much humidity and leave condensation all over the walls.
 In our humidifying performance testing we focused first on power, or how quickly and how much humidity each model was able to produce, along with consistency, or the ability to maintain a desired level of humidity.
 Models with humidistat controllers that read and react to the humidity of the room performed much better in this regard.
 All of our tests were completed in a 150 square foot room, about the size of an average bedroom.

 The Levoit LV600HH and the TaoTronics TT-AH001 were the clear winners in this test, earning the leading score of 9 out of 10.
 Of these models the TT-AH001 was slightly faster and more powerful.
 It hit the ideal level of 45% humidity in 17 minutes and reached 70% after 3 hours.
 The LV600HH took 30 minutes to hit 45% and reached 65.8% after 3 hours.
 Both models have humidistats which proved to be quite accurate in our testing.
-Bottom line, both of these models are powerful enough for a large bedroom.
+The bottom line, both of these models are powerful enough for a large bedroom.